Conormal homology of manifolds with corners: The corner structure complex of a manifold with corners

-for every $z\in S^{n-1}$.
-When $\{x_0,\ldots,x_m\}$ and $\{y_0,\ldots,y_m\}$ are clear from the context, we denote the connected sum by $X\sharp Y$. \end{definition} \begin{proof} For the sake of completeness, let us give the details how it is an straighforward verification that $X\sharp Y$ is a manifold with embeded corners.
+For the sake of completeness, let us give the details how it is an straightforward verification that $X\sharp Y$ is a manifold with embedded corners.
 To do so, we have to define the ambient smooth ordinary manifold and the boundary defining functions.

 Of course, the ambient manifold for the connected sum is defined as the connected sum of the ambient manifolds $\tilde X$ of $X$ and $\tilde Y$ of $Y$, defined precisely with the same formula as \eqref{eq:connect_sum}.